bkiers/PCREParser/README.md

 ### Introduction

-An ANTLR grammar that generates a parser able to parse [PCRE](http://www.pcre.org/pcre.txt) (Perl compatible regular expressions) and produce an abstract syntax tree (AST) of such expressions.
+An ANTLR 3 grammar that generates a parser able to parse [PCRE](http://www.pcre.org/pcre.txt) (Perl compatible regular expressions) and produce an abstract syntax tree (AST) of such expressions.

+For an ANTLR 4 grammar, have a look here: https://github.com/bkiers/pcre-parser

 For a JavaScript version, checkout [the js branch](https://github.com/bkiers/PCREParser/tree/js).